Ventura County, California: Agriculture

 Lemons are the number two crop in the county according to the 2018 crop and livestock report.
 The economic value of lemons is more than $244 million a year, Valencia oranges are nearly $20 million a year, and mandarins/tangelos are more than $17 million a year.

 The county became a major producer in the state for hemp after it was removed from a list of controlled substances along with other provisions of the Hemp Farming Act of 2018.
 These provisions were included in the 2018 Farm Bill which made hemp legal for agricultural uses.
 The agricultural commissioner enforces state rules regarding testing of the plants, varieties that can be grown and registration of acreage.
 By October 2019, close to 4,100 acres for cultivation and seed breeding have been registered in the county.
-The annual crop report had 3,470 harvestable acres for 2019 with an estimated gross value $35.5.
+The annual crop report had 3,470 harvestable acres for 2019 with an estimated gross value $35.5 million.

 Several cities within the county are banning or have a moratorium on the planting, harvesting, drying, processing and manufacture of hemp products.
 These city councils were reacting to complaints about the smell.
 With some fields in unincorporated area being near residences, homeowners also brought their concerns to the county board of supervisors.
 The acreage available for planting was reduced when a buffer zone was established around schools and residential communities in 2020.